Image

 Phase 2

-• The study lasts 12 weeks and includes medication and counseling.
+• The study lasts for 12 weeks and includes various assessments such as interviews and lab tests.

-• You must have HIV, be over 18, and meet certain alcohol use criteria to join.
+• Participants must have HIV, be 18 or older, and meet criteria for alcohol use disorder, among other conditions.

 Study details